 In this year, the tenth version of Android is launched for more than 2 and half billion of devices around the globe.
 Since after the last Android update the devices and the app market have undergone some significant changes, Android Q is very likely to incorporate a lot of new features and fine-tune a lot of earlier features.
 Considering everything, Android Q this time looks to have everything of a tremendously promising OS update.
 Keeping in tune with the integrated and elementary role of the mobile device in our daily life this OS update focused on making the user experience better than ever.

 From ensuring better digital well-being and user privacy to more fluid interaction with easy navigation to more value-added experience with media and contents, Android Q has come well-equipped with everything that can transform the Android user experience in a never-before manner.
-This means when you hire mobile app developer for your next app project, you must be giving Android Q expertise a priority.
+This means when you hire mobile app developers for your next app project, you must be giving Android Q expertise a priority.

 Before we explain the key new features offered by this new Android update let us have a look at some basic information like the expected name of Android Q, the final date of launch and availability, etc.

 The Public Beta Version Is Released For 21 Android Devices

 Just like every subsequent Android release, Google came up with a developer preview back in March, and at the same time, Google launched the public beta version for as many as 21 different Android devices.
 Now last month, Google even launched the beta 2 versions with several fixes and a host of new features.